Icicle Creek: Course

 Icicle Creek begins as the outlet of Josephine Lake, less than a mile from the crest of the Cascade Range and the headwaters of Tunnel Creek, a tributary of the west-flowing Skykomish River.
 Stevens Pass is a few miles north of the lake.
 The Pacific Crest Trail passes along the lake's western side.
 Josephine Lake's altitude is 4681 ft.
 Icicle Creek flows south from the lake through a deep and narrow valley.
 After a few miles it turns southeast and its valley takes on a classic glacier-carved U-shape.
 Icicle Creek begins to turn more directly south near river mile 22, just after Spanish Camp Creek joins from the northeast.
 Spanish Camp Creek and its headwater tributaries drain the high alpine western side of Icicle Ridge from Grindstone Mountain to Cape Horn and Ladies Pass.

 Shortly below the Spanish Camp Creek confluence Icicle Creek is joined by French Creek from the west.
 French Creek is one of the main tributaries of Icicle Creek.
 It flows for miles through a deep U-shaped valley.
-Its many tributaries drain a number peaks and ridges along the crest of the Wenatchee Mountains, including Granite Mountain, The Cradle, and Highchair Mountain.
+Its many tributaries drain a number of peaks and ridges along the crest of the Wenatchee Mountains, including Granite Mountain, The Cradle, and Highchair Mountain.
 Near the end of French Creek's valley is Paddy-Go-Easy Pass, which leads to the Cle Elum River valley.
 Below the French Creek confluence Icicle Creek leaves the Alpine Lake Wilderness and is soon after joined from the south by Black Pine Creek, which enters Icicle Creek river mile 20.
 Black Pine Campground is located near the confluence.
 Boggy Creek joins from the north near the Rock Island Campground.
 About a mile below that Icicle Creek is joined from the south by Jack Creek, another major tributary.
 Like French Creek, Jack Creek flows through a long, deep U-shaped valley, draining a portion of the crest of the Wenatchee Mountains.
 Jack Creek originates in several headwater streams draining a high alpine region near Stuart Pass, Ingalls Peak, and Mount Stuart.